-Already you have folded your fabric half an inch.
+Already you’ve folded your fabric half an inch.
 Once again fold that half an inch and then Iron it with your iron.
-And now you have got a nice finished edge.
+And now you’ve got a nice finished edge.

 This is the last step, take your heat and bond hem tape and place it under your finished hem and then take your iron and iron it down.
 That’s it, you’ve done!